 1976 New York magazine runs a cover story called "Tribal Rites of the New Saturday Night," describing the disco-fueled nightclub scene.
 The article gives Bee Gees manager Robert Stigwood the idea for Saturday Night Fever.More

-1975 Elton John's Captain Fantastic And The Brown Dirt Cowboy becomes the first album to debut at #1 in the US.
+1975 Elton John's Captain Fantastic And The Brown Dirt Cowboy, with the hit "Someone Saved My Life Tonight," becomes the first album to debut at #1 in the US.
 It holds the top spot for seven (non-consecutive) weeks.

 1972 The musical Grease opens on Broadway.More